-- The consolidation of the European market has had a profound impact on European exchange rates.
-The exchange rates for the currencies of each of the participating countries were fixed relative to the euro.
-Consequently, the cross rates between the various participating currencies were also fixed.
-However, the value of the euro continues to fluctuate. - Pegged exchange rates occur when a country establishes a fixed exchange rate with a major currency.
-Consequently, the values of pegged currencies move together over time. - A convertible currency is one that may be readily exchanged for other currencies. - Spot rates are the rates paid for delivery of currency "on the spot," while the forward exchange rate is the rate paid for delivery at some agreed-upon future date, usually 30, 90, or 180 days from the day the transaction is negotiated.
+- Pegged exchange rates occur when a country establishes a fixed exchange rate with a major currency.
+Consequently, the values of pegged currencies move together over time. - A convertible currency is one that may be readily exchanged for other currencies. - Spot rates are the rates paid for delivery of currency "on the spot," whereas the forward exchange rate is the rate paid for delivery at some agreed-upon future date-usually 30, 90, or 180 days from the day the transaction is negotiated.
 The forward rate can be at either a premium or a discount to the spot rate. - Interest rate parity holds that investors should expect to earn the same risk-free return in all countries after adjusting for exchange rates. - Purchasing power parity, sometimes referred to as the law of one price, implies that the level of exchange rates adjusts so that identical goods cost the same in different countries. - Granting credit is more risky in an international context because, in addition to the normal risks of default, the multinational firm must worry about exchange rate changes between the time a sale is made and the time a receivable is collected. - Credit policy is important for a multinational firm for two reasons: (1) Much trade is with less-developed nations, and in such situations granting credit is a necessary condition for doing business.
 (2) The governments of nations such as Japan, whose economic health depends on exports, often help their firms compete by granting credit to foreign customers. - Foreign investments are similar to domestic investments, but political risk and exchange rate risk must be considered.
-Political risk is the risk that the foreign government will take some action that will decrease the value of the investment, while exchange rate risk is the risk of losses due to fluctuations in the value of the dollar relative to the values of foreign currencies. - Investments in international capital projects expose firms to exchange rate risk and political risk.
+Political risk is the risk that the foreign government will take some action that will decrease the value of the investment; exchange rate risk is the risk of losses due to fluctuations in the value of the dollar relative to the values of foreign currencies. - Investments in international capital projects expose firms to exchange rate risk and political risk.
 The relevant cash flows in international capital budgeting are the dollars that can be repatriated to the parent company. - Eurodollars are U.S. dollars deposited in banks outside the United States.
-Interest rates on Eurodollars are tied to LIBOR, the London Interbank Offer Rate. - U.S. firms often find that they can raise long-term capital at a lower cost outside the United States by selling bonds in the international capital markets.
+Interest rates on Eurodollars are tied to LIBOR, the London Interbank Offered Rate. - U.S. firms often find that they can raise long-term capital at a lower cost outside the United States by selling bonds in the international capital markets.
 International bonds may be either foreign bonds, which are exactly like regular domestic bonds except that the issuer is a foreign company, or Eurobonds, which are bonds sold in a foreign country but denominated in the currency of the issuing company's home country.